Eastern Macedonia and Thrace: Ancient era

+Medieval era

+Approximate widest extent of the theme of Macedonia, superimposed on modern borders.
+It covers most of Eastern Macedonia and Thrace.

 Demographics

 The region is home to Greece's main Muslim minority, made up mainly of Pomaks and Western Thrace Turks, whose presence dates to the Ottoman period.
 Unlike the Muslims of Macedonia, Epirus, and elsewhere in northern Greece, they were exempted from the Greek-Turkish population exchange following the 1923 Treaty of Lausanne.
+These Muslim minority populations are distinct from the Ottoman-era Greek Muslims, such as the Vallahades of Western Macedonia, who were expatriated to Turkey as part of the population exchange.

-According to the 1991 census, the Muslim minority numbered around 98,000 people or 29% of the population of Western Thrace, of which about half were Western Thrace Turks and the rest (35%) Pomaks and Muslim Romani people (15%).
-In the 2014 European elections in Greece, 42,533 people from Eastern Macedonia and Thrace voted for the Party of Friendship, Equality and Peace, which represents what it regards as the Muslim minority in Greece.
-These Muslim minority populations are completely distinct from the Ottoman-era Greek Muslims, such as the Vallahades of Western Macedonia, who were almost entirely expatriated to Turkey as part of the population exchange.
+According to the 1991 census, the Muslim minority numbered around 98,000 people or 29% of the population of Thrace, of which about half were Western Thrace Turks and the rest (35%) Pomaks and Muslim Romani people (15%).
+In the 2014 European elections in Greece, 42,533 people from Eastern Macedonia and Thrace voted for the Party of Friendship, Equality and Peace.

 The region has shrunk by 46,113 people between 2011 and 2021, experiencing a population loss of 7.6%.